 The second V-A was planned for 11-10-2020 in Graz, Austria.

 David died a month earlier in a hospital in Venice.

 Instead of doing Visual Assembly with David, we joined the world for #Carnival4David and then have started an initiative called the Museum of Care.

-On 11-10-2021, we will invite everyone to come together to hold the International Visual Assembly as part of the Museum of Care and David Graeber Foundation initiative.
+On 22-10-2021, we will invite everyone to come together to hold the International Visual Assembly as part of the Museum of Care and David Graeber Foundation initiative.
 The Assembly will take place in Madrid in front of Museo Nacional Centro de Arte Reina Sofía.